3 things video publishers can learn from Group Nine Media at JW Insights

 Through its Group Nine Insights Analysts program, Group Nine Media is building technology designed to automate the data-based recommendations it gives content creators.

 Already, the firm’s technology uses computer vision to automatically create metadata that shows what’s happening onscreen at any point in one of its videos.
 By comparing the creative elements of a video against the performance of past videos with similar elements, Group Nine is now able to predict its retention curve -- a graph that shows where viewers stop watching a given video -- within a 5-10 percent margin.

 Ultimately, it hopes to use its technology to build an automated process that gives content creators recommendations for optimizing a video before it’s published.
 “We think that this is the way that we can start to scale our process and allow ourselves to continuously pace against the market,” Patel said.

 3) In the era of big data, human creativity is still essential.

 As sophisticated as its data operation is, Group Nine still relies a great deal on the instincts of its creators.

 “We want to use the data to position the stories that content creators want to tell better, as opposed to telling them what to say,” Patel said.

 Lerer added that publishers who allow data to hold too much sway over their creatives can very quickly find themselves turning into a “content farm,” noting that many publishers who tailored their content to the Facebook algorithm lost reach when the algorithm changed.

-For more from the JW Insights blog series, click here.
+For more from the JW Player videos, click here.